Tri-Wing/lylat-launcher/FAQ.md

 ### Windows

-When installing Slippi Launcher you would have seen an option to also "install Gamecube adapter drivers".
+When installing Lylat Launcher you would have seen an option to also "install Gamecube adapter drivers".
 If you selected this, your adapter should already work once plugged into your computer.
-If you didn't select this option, you can just reinstall the latest version of the Slippi Launcher by downloading the installer from the [official Slippi website](https://slippi.gg).
+If you didn't select this option, you can just reinstall the latest version of the Lylat Launcher by downloading the installer from the [official Slippi website](https://slippi.gg).
 Make sure to select the "install Gamecube adapter drivers" option once the installer is run.

 You can confirm your controller adapters work by doing the following: